-As I write to you now, I am living one of my travel dreams–venturing throughout southeastern Alaska today and for the past two weeks.
+As I write to you now, I am living my world travel dream with an adventure throughout southeastern Alaska.

-To say my journeys here in Alaska have been “amazing” is really an understatement.
+To say my journey to Alaska has been “amazing” is an understatement.
 My time here has been adventurous and filled with awe-inspiring scenery and eye-opening experiences–those of which I want to share with you.

 They say Alaska is the “state of superlatives.”

 But what I can do is offer my top picks and recommendations for giving you a little taste of everything.
-And since Alaska is so big, even I couldn’t get to everything I wanted to get to in the two weeks I spent there.
-That’s always a good excuse for me to go back to see Denali, Fairbanks and the “panhandle.”
+And since Alaska is so big, even I couldn’t get to everything I wanted to see while here.

-Like most Alaskan travelers, I started my trip in Anchorage.
-It’s the largest city in the state and the main airport hub for major airlines coming into the state.
-This small town of 200K residents has enough to offer for a few-day’s-buffer for starting or ending your trip.
+Like most Alaskan travelers, I started my trip to Anchorage.
+It’s the largest city in the state and the central airport hub for major airlines coming into the state.
+This small town of 200K residents has enough to offer for a few days buffer for starting or ending your trip.

 The easy-to-navigate downtown area offers everything from world-class dining and views of the ocean and midnight sun sunsets from the top of the four-star Captain Cook Hotel to the hangover cure breakfast of champions at Humpy’s restaurant where you can get salmon eggs benedict and build-your-own bloody Mary’s with Alaska Distillery Smoked Salmon Vodka.